AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 ### Route Map

-This Map type is intended to show some route that can be useful for a traveller or in any other case when we need to give the instructions about getting somewhere.
+This Map type is intended to show some route that can be useful for a traveler or in any other case when we need to give the instructions about getting somewhere.

 Let's create a map showing the touristic route through France.